egggkim/project4/README.md

 ###README
 About the project.

 ###Implementation
 * Ruby on Rails
 * PostgreSQL
 * Rspec testing
 * JSON
 * Jquery
+	* About Fullcalendar:
+		* FullCalendar is a jQuery plugin that provides a full-sized, drag & drop event calendar like the one below.
+It uses AJAX to fetch events on-the-fly and is easily configured to use your own feed format.
+It is visually customizable with a rich API.
 * Bootstrap
 * Pivotal Tracker